thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/2903d011-6590-45cf-8bf2-e8946d129b5b)

+##### Insight:
+  - Main Traffic Source: The largest traffic source is from google, with 38,400 visits.
+This indicates that google is the most effective marketing channel.

+  - High Bounce Rates: The bounce rates of the traffic sources are quite high, especially for youtube.com at 66.73%.
+This suggests the need to improve content quality and user experience to better retain visitors.

+  - Growth Potential: The direct source has 19,891 visits, with a lower bounce rate compared to other sources (43.266%).
+This could be a promising source to focus on and develop, such as by strengthening direct marketing efforts.

-- Query 3: Revenue by traffic source by week, by month in June 2017
+#### Query 3: Revenue by traffic source by week, by month in June 2017
 ```SQL
 with
 month_data as(